K-Sky/pdfkit-table/README.md

 - margin: marginBottom before, marginTop after

 ## Changelogs

+### 0.1.105
+- Add align property for title and subtitle styling.
+- Fix the vertical divider was missing the row distance variable and therefore has a small misalignment problem.

 ### 0.1.104
 - Add standalone JS files under the folder dist. browserify and optionally uglify are used to generate the standalone JS files.